 Health-care professionals tend to treat symptoms with drugs rather than to evaluate the symptoms thoroughly.
 Because older patients often have multiple problems and complaints and consult several health-care professionals, they can readily end up with prescriptions for several drugs.
 Moreover, older patients or their family members sometimes exert pressure on health-care professionals to prescribe medication, thus adding to the tendency for polypharmacy.
 This pressure is intensified by direct-to-consumer advertising of drugs.

-Older patients typically see many ...
+Older patients typically see many different clinicians, ...